LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/troubleshooting-login-password.md

 Please contact your local system administrator and ask them to add .liveperson.net and .liveperson.com to the your company’s security mechanism **Safe List**.

-For more information on Office 365 ATP Safe Links, your admin can refer to [Office 365 ATP Safe Links](https://docs.microsoft.com/en-us/office365/securitycompliance/atp-safe-links) and Set up a custom do-not-rewrite URLs list using Office 365 ATP Safe Links on the Microsoft web site.
+For more information on Office 365 ATP Safe Links, your admin can refer to [Office 365 ATP Safe Links](https://docs.microsoft.com/en-us/office365/securitycompliance/atp-safe-links) and set up a custom do-not-rewrite URLs list using Office 365 ATP Safe Links on the Microsoft web site.

+## Why can’t I log in to LiveEngage from Chrome?

+Your Chrome browser may have an unsupported extension installed (e.g. Ghostery) that is known to block cookies and other functionality.
+You must disable the extension and sign in to LiveEngage.

+{: .notice}
+Unsupported extensions can cause issues on all browsers.